The Nature Conservancy: Big business ties

 The Nature Conservancy has ties to many large companies, including those in the oil, gas, mining, chemical and agricultural industries.
 As of 2016, its board of directors included the retired chairman of Duke Energy, and executives from Merck, HP, Google and several financial industry groups.
 It also has a Business Council which it describes as a consultative forum that includes Bank of America, BP America, Chevron, Coca-Cola, Dow Chemical, Duke Energy, General Mills, Royal Dutch Shell, and Starbucks.
 The organization faced criticism in 2010 from supporters for its refusal to cut ties with BP after the Gulf oil spill.

-Writer and activist Naomi Klein has strongly criticized The Nature Conservancy for earning money from an oil well on land it controls in Texas and for its continued engagement with fossil fuel companies.
-The Nature Conservancy responded by arguing that it had no choice, under the terms of a lease it signed years prior with an oil and gas company and later came to regret.

-In 2020, Bloomberg published an article claiming that some of the companies (such as JPMorgan Chase, Disney, and BlackRock) that purchase carbon credits from The Nature Conservancy were purchasing carbon credits for forests that did not need protection.

-In 2021, The Nature Conservancy partnered with Amazon to compensate local farmers for restoring and protecting rainforests in Para, Brazil.

-In 2022, a group of 158 conservation, environmental, and social justice non-profit organizations signed an open letter to the Conservancy's CEO, Jennifer Morris, charging that The Nature Conservancy was overly supportive of logging interests and the use of wood products as a natural climate solution.
+In 2020, Bloomberg published an article claiming that some of the companies (such as JPMorgan Chase, Disney, and BlackRock) that purchase carbon credits from the Nature Conservancy were purchasing carbon credits for forests that did not need protection.
+In 2021, the Nature Conservancy partnered with Amazon to compensate local farmers for restoring and protecting rainforests in Para, Brazil.
+In 2022, a group of 158 conservation, environmental, and social justice non-profit organizations signed an open letter to the Conservancy's CEO, Jennifer Morris, charging that the Nature Conservancy was overly supportive of logging interests and the use of wood products as a natural climate solution.
 TNC is a member of the Forest Climate Working Group alongside wood product companies like Weyerhaeuser and Enviva, and other conservation organizations like the Trust for Public Land and American Forests.

+Attwater's prairie-chicken habitat

+In 1995, Mobil Oil Corporation donated 2300 acres in Texas to the Nature Conservancy that was intended to provide habitat for the endangered Attwater's prairie-chicken.
+In 1999, the Nature Conservancy permitted new oil drilling on the property, intending to use the resulting funds to support prairie chicken conservation efforts.
+In the view of some organizations, including the Wildlife Society, the drilling harmed the prairie-chicken population at that location.
+The Nature Conservancy stated several years later that it had banned new drilling or mining on its lands, but was advised that it would not legally be able to overturn the 1999 agreement which allowed a new well to be drilled.